Clusterstock Tips: A User's Guide

-TARP.
-TALF.
-TGLP.
-SCAP.
-KFC.
-Tax hikes.
-Budget deficits.
-Antitrust revisions.
-Latvian hooker prices.
-A sucker’s rally.
+Wachovia.
+Merrill Lynch.
+Commercial Paper.
+The TARP.
+Ted Spreads.
+Russia.
+Brazil.
 There’s a lot to keep up with these days and we’re doing out best to keep you up to date.
 But we’re not fully leveraging our biggest resource yet—our readers.
 You’re a rare set of financial insiders with access to some of the best information on the street.
 And we’d like to learn from you.

 It couldn’t be easier to get in touch with us.
-You can email us at [email protected] or calls us at 646-526-3327 with your reading of the market rally, the latest news on layoffs, deal news, market movements, government mischief and whatever else happens to be on your mind.
-No story is too big.
-And no story is too small either.
-Even if it’s just news about how your trading floor had to be evacuated because the restroom plumbing broke–we want to hear about it!
+You can email us at [email protected] or calls us at 646-214-8947 with your reading of the bailout legislation, the latest news on layoffs, deal news, market movements, government mischief and whatever else happens to be on your mind.

 You can now contact us via text messaging.
 The Clusterstock tips text message account is 646-526-FEAR.